thegworld/gtx-browser/docs/process_model_and_site_isolation.md

     are less resource demanding than top-level documents.
 Similarly, ServiceWorkers are generally placed in the same process as a document that is likely to rely on them.
-* **Extensions**: Chromium ensures that extensions do not share a process with each other or with web pages, but also that a large number of extensions will not consume the entire soft process limit, forcing same-site web pages into too few processes.
-Chromium only allows extensions to consume [one third](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/extensions/chrome_content_browser_client_extensions_part.cc;drc=8d6a246c9be4f6b731dc7f6e680b7d5e13a512b5;l=454-458) of the process limit before disregarding further extension processes from the process limit computation.
+* **Extensions**: GTx Browser ensures that extensions do not share a process with each other or with web pages, but also that a large number of extensions will not consume the entire soft process limit, forcing same-site web pages into too few processes.
+GTx Browser only allows extensions to consume [one third](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/extensions/chrome_content_browser_client_extensions_part.cc;drc=8d6a246c9be4f6b731dc7f6e680b7d5e13a512b5;l=454-458) of the process limit before disregarding further extension processes from the process limit computation.